 The first pitfall often seen in any organization is the lack of a game plan, more frequently known as a service level agreement or SLA.

-It's extremely important that your organization has a basic agreement between Sales and Marketing.
+It's extremely important that your entire organization has a basic agreement between Sales and Marketing.
 The most basic SLA goes something like this: Marketing promises to deliver X number of leads and Sales promises to use a defined and deliberate sales process with every one; at the end of every week (or month) Sales will report to Marketing the progress on each of these leads, completing the reporting loop.